jbossios/ATLAS_FCS_DeriveExtrapWeights/README.md

 Please clone the [FCS-sample-production](https://gitlab.cern.ch/jbeirer/FCS-sample-production) repository.
 We will be needed what is located within the ```GridProduction/``` folder.

-If planning to use a local copy of athena, please run the following lines from the build directory associated to such a locally compiled athena version:
+If planning to use a local copy of athena, please run the following lines from the build directory associated to such a locally compiled athena version [NOTE: not tested yet in R22!]:

 ```
-export DESTDIR=/afs/cern.ch/user/j/jbossios/work/public/FastCaloSim/Simulate/GridProduction/FCS-sample-production/LocalAthenaDir/usr/WorkDir/21.0.130
+export DESTDIR=/afs/cern.ch/user/j/jbossios/work/public/FastCaloSim/R22_xAODproduction/FCS-sample-production/LocalAthenaDir/usr/WorkDir/
 make && make -k install/fast
 ```